"Within the warmth of my horse's breath,

 Hillary Fredrickson was also born with a horse-obsession.
 Her early riding years were filled with exciting things like bucking, bolting, and spooking horses, as she learned "seat-of-the-pants" riding with a neighbor's horses, with no formal instruction.
 Her husband gifted her with her first horse when she was 18 and she began to look for help with his training.
 After a few years of working under a traditional western trainer, she realized that her relationship with her horses was missing something, so she once again went looking and began taking lessons with Edie in 2008.
 Edie immediately recognized Hillary's rare, innate horsemanship talent and after six years of working with her, began to ask Hillary to assist her with her training projects.
 Over the next four years, Edie and Hillary developed a safe, effective, team-system of starting young horses under saddle, rehabbing troubled horses, and getting horses out on the trail confidently and safely.
 In 2019, Edie asked Hillary to make it official and become her partner at Hope Hill Farm - changing the name of the business to Horses by Heart.

 Hillary brings youth, enthusiasm, incredible "feel", and a rare intuition regarding her communication with horses.
-Her recent accomplishments include becoming a certified equine sports massage therapist and she is currently in the process of becoming certified in Masterson Method bodywork.
+Her recent accomplishments include becoming a certified equine sports massage therapist and Masterson Method bodywork specialist.
 Future plans also include becoming a natural hoof practitioner.
 She is a voracious learner and her desire for continuous self-improvement translates into major benefits for any horse she touches.
-Hillary share Edie's love of trail-riding and visiting the Rocky Mountains.
-They try to do both regularly - and often together.

 Hillary feels that her life would be completely empty without horses.
 Her love for them and her desire to help them co-exist with humans in any way she can is what she wants to continue to do with her life.
-Her latest projects are two feral Nokota Horses that she adopted and plans to begin training in earnest - her first experience in training wild mustangs!
+Her latest projects are Nokota Horses that she adopted/raised and plan to begin training in earnest - her first experience in training wild mustangs!